lionbur/aula-test/README.md

 **Note:** `.env` file is not committed as it contains AWS access keys

+## Prerequisites
+Node >= 9.x

+This project was never tested on a Windows machine.
+If you find any issues, please send a detailed report to `/dev/null` or to `nobody@here.com`, and I will do my worst to assist you.
+For more info, please see my `no-support-whatsoever` SLA.

 ## Install
 ```$xslt
 yarn
 ```
+...if you're using `npm` please type... -- nah! it's your problem...
+8-)
 ## Run
 ```$xslt
 yarn start